riverrun/phauxth/README.md

 Authentication library for Phoenix, and other Plug-based, web applications.

-## Version 2.0.0-rc and 1.2
+## Version 2.0.0 and 1.2

-The master branch points to version 2.0.0-rc, which is being developed with phoenix 1.4.0 in mind.
+The master branch points to version 2.0.0, which is being developed with phoenix 1.4.0 in mind.

-The v1.2 branch has the version 1.2, which is the stable version.
+The v1.2 branch has version 1.2.

 ## Overview